CRClothier/Super-List/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a star ⭐️ if you like this project!

 ## Acknowledgments